Redefining non-IID Data in Federated Learning for Computer Vision Tasks: Migrating from Labels to Embeddings for Task-Specific Data Distributions

 \begin{IEEEImpStatement} Federated Learning (FL) is a cornerstone of privacy-preserving distributed machine learning (ML), yet its evaluation has been fundamentally shaped (and, as we show, misled) by the prevalent reliance on label-based data heterogeneity.
 Existing benchmarks overwhelmingly emulate non-IID (non-independent and identically distributed) data settings by skewing label distributions, an approach suitable for classification but inadequate for vision tasks beyond classification (e.g., depth estimation, edge detection, segmentation).
-This has led to a systematic overestimation of FL’s robustness and performance in real-world heterogeneous environments.
 Our work makes a conceptual and methodological leap by redefining data heterogeneity through task-specific embeddings.
-We introduce embedding-based data heterogeneity, extracted from the penultimate layer of task-trained deep neural networks, enabling the emulation of data heterogeneity from each vision task’s unique perspective.
-This reframing not only exposes the limitations of prior methods but also provides a generalizable framework that encompasses existing label-based approaches as a special case.
-Through extensive experiments across multiple FL algorithms and various representative computer vision tasks, we show that our embedding-based data heterogeneity produces significantly different, and yet more realistic, performance trends, which reveals performance degradations invisible to label-based data heterogeneity models.
+We introduce embedding-based data heterogeneity, extracted from the penultimate layer of task-trained deep neural networks, enabling the emulation of data heterogeneity from each vision task’s perspective.
+Through extensive experiments across multiple FL algorithms and various representative computer vision tasks, we show that our embedding-based data heterogeneity produces significantly different performance trends, which reveals performance degradations invisible to label-based data heterogeneity models.
 As a result, this work establishes one of the first benchmarks for task-specific data heterogeneity, offers a new lens for studying task similarity, and opens fertile research directions in single- and multi-task FL. \end{IEEEImpStatement}